asciidoc-table-formatter/asciidoc-table-formatter.github.io/README.md

 ## Usage:

-1. Create table in google spreadsheet
+1. Create table in google sheets and add contents
+    * You can add following characters inside the google sheets cell for specific operations:
-2. Add cell modifier with a pair of `#` before value in the cell needed
+        * Add cell modifier with a pair of `#` before value in the cell needed
-  * E.g. If the cell have value "111" and if you want the cell with col span=2, change cell value to "#2+#111"
+            * E.g. To set the cell with col span=2 (which is `2+|<content>` in asciidoc syntax), change cell value in google sheets to "#2+#<content>"
-3. Add #0# before cell value if you don't want to have pipe character due to row span / col span
+        * Add #0# before cell value if you don't want to have pipe character due to row span / col span
-4. Add the asciidoc format in the cell e.g. "[blue]#value#"
+        * Add the asciidoc format in the cell e.g. "[blue]#value#" will make the content "value" becomes blue (which is asciidoc format)
-5. Click Format
+2. Inside google sheets, drag the cells you want to format and copy it.
+3. Clear this textbox and paste the selection inside this textbox, the pasted content should be tab-separated.
+4. Click "Format" button.
+The AsciiDoc table should be created.

 ## Example: